 Remember your username and password so you can re-enter the site and update any details at a later date.

-Dinner – Two course meal: main and dessert,
+Dinner –Main course and dessert,

 Herbal and black teas, juices and coffee (decaf options) are available at all times.